Fang-Zhang/React-for-SRE/README.md

 # React-for-SRE
-Here are some ideas I thought about during the React development journey.
+Here are some ideas that come from the React development and interview journey.

 ## Contents